by admin | Oct 27, 2023 | Events, Feature, Press Releases, Program

 Three orientation and mobility specialists from The Seeing Eye and VLANJ’s O&M expert provided one-on-one instruction to participants on a route that included several blocks of Maple Avenue and South Street.
 While one group of participants received instruction, the other toured a local business, and after lunch, they swapped roles.

-Its so important for people with vision loss and blindness to learn mobility skills and practice how to safely navigate indoor and outdoor public spaces, as well as sidewalks, and crosswalks,” VLANJ Vice President of Programs Elsa Zavoda said.
+“It’s so important for people with vision loss and blindness to learn mobility skills and practice how to safely navigate indoor and outdoor public spaces, as well as sidewalks, and crosswalks,” VLANJ Vice President of Programs Elsa Zavoda said.
 “It provides them greater self-confidence to venture out in their own communities and beyond.”

 The O&M outing was the third in a series, generously funded by grants from the William G. and Helen C. Hoffman Foundation and the Lydia Collins deForest Charitable Trust.
 The O&M specialists from The Seeing Eye, including VLANJ trustee Lukas Franck, volunteered their services.